Lasik Eye Surgery Malpractice

 In recent years, millions of Americans have considered or have undergone a procedure called LASIK (laser in situ keratomileusis) surgery for their eyesight.
 Lasik is a laser-assisted surgery that has become so common there are surgery centers in such places as shopping malls.
 The purpose of Lasik surgery, and the reason it is so popular, is that when performed correctly the procedure can reshape the cornea to reduce or even eliminate the need for the patient to wear glasses or contact lenses.
 This means that it helps to reduce common vision problems such as myopia (nearsightedness), hyperopia (farsightedness) or astigmatism (out of roundness).

 Lasik uses a special laser called an excimer laser.
 The procedure reshapes the cornea, which is the transparent covering in the front of the eye.
 During Lasik surgery the physician lifts the cornea and reshapes the tissue below to either remove tissue or to change the shape and curvature of the cornea and hopefully, to improve the patient’s vision.

 Unfortunately, when something goes wrong in this surgery, the result can be serious injury to the patient.
-Charles Scholle represents patients who have been injured due to Lasik eye surgery in the Atlanta metro area and throughout Georgia.Lasik surgery that injures the eye is often the result of malpractice
+Charles Scholle and the Scholle Law team represents patients who have been injured due to Lasik eye surgery in Gwinnett County and throughout Georgia.Lasik surgery that injures the eye is often the result of malpractice

 Lasik is usually a safe procedure, unless there is a mistake or an unqualified physician performs the procedure.
 Some examples of Lasik eye surgery injuries include: the corneal flap is damaged or doesn’t become smooth after surgery, a blade or suction device malfunctions, the microkeratome (surgical blade) used during the procedure slips, the suction ring used in the procedure is misaligned or debris during the procedure harms the eye.